samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 #### About custom parameters

 In Connector Code tab, there is a CUSTOM PARAMETER table.
 You can store key-value pairs in the table, and then access them in [your Cloud Connector Groovy code](#about-the-cloud-connector-groovy-code).
-Since the parameter values are not hardcoded in the Groovy code, you can use the same Groovy code for different usages by changing the values in the table only.
-For example, you can have an entry with key "myUrl" in the table.
-Then you assign it to different URLs in the table for each of different usages such as development, testing, or production environments.
-Every time you change the usage, you just change the value of "myUrl" in the table and you do not need to change the Groovy code.
+The parameter values are not hardcoded in the Groovy code.
+Instead you read the values from the table.
+Later on, if you decide to change the value of a parameter, you only need to change its value in the table instead of changing the Groovy code.
+That is the benifit of using the custom parameters - your Groovy code becomes more flexible.

 To access key-value pairs in the parameter table, use the object of `com.samsung.sami.cloudconnector.api.Context`{:.param} trait in the Groovy code.
 `Context`{:.param} has the following interface per [Cloud Connector API doc](https://github.com/samsungsamiio/sami-cloudconnector-sdk/tree/master/apidoc):